UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/fileIO.md

 * The literal string "Module",
 * followed by any number of spaces \\s* (including zero spaces),
 * followed by the string "ID:",
-* followed by any number of spaces `\\s*`,
+* followed by *any* number of spaces `\\s*`,
-* followed by at least one digit `\\d+`
+* followed by *at least one* digit `\\d+`

-The parenthesis capture the components of the search we wish to extract in `match`.
+The parenthesis `()` capture the components of the search we wish to extract in `match`.
 In this case, we expect to capture "ID" and "1000"

 > Note - normally, regular expressions use a single \\.
 For C++, you use two \\\

+**Key Points**

-It should be stressed - this is an ADVANCED task.
-It is probably just as good to know regular expressions exist.
+* It should be stressed - this is an ADVANCED task.
+At this stage, it is probably useful to know regular expressions exist and have an idea of what they are.
 It would be ambitious to use them at this stage.

-If you are interested, do experiment with https://regex101.com/
+   * If you are interested, do experiment with https://regex101.com/
+* Nearly every language has a regular expression library you can use.
+At some point you might want to take some time to experiment with them.
+They can save a LOT of code.

 # Challenges